CLAIRE-COVID-T4/covid-data/README.md

 - `geneSymbol` --> Official Gene Symbol

 #### `diseases/disgenet/entrez2uniprot.tab`
-Mapping from UniProt knowledge base (UniProtKB) to genes Entrez IDs: The columns are:
+Mapping from UniProt knowledge base (UniProtKB) to genes Entrez IDs.
+The columns are:

 - `UniProtKB` --> UniProtKB Identifier
-- `GENEID` --> A gene's Entrez ID
+- `GENEID` --> the gene Entrez ID

 #### `diseases/menche_disease_genes.tab`
 This file contains the disease gene associations provided by [8].
 Each line contains the genes (gene IDs) associated with one disease.
 The columns are: